 The Queensland Climate Resilient Councils (Q CRC) program is working with Queensland local governments to deliver services and products that will strengthen staff and leadership team skills and capacity to plan for and respond to the challenges and opportunities arising from climate change.

-The Local Government Association of Queensland (LGAQ) and the Department of Environment and Heritage Protection (DEHP) have established a partnership to support local governments in Queensland to plan for and respond to climate change.
+The Local Government Association of Queensland (LGAQ) and the Department of Environment and Science (DES) established a partnership in 2016 to fund and implement the program.
+The program is funded to the end of June 2022.

 There is a lot we can all do mitigate the impacts of global warming and local governments can lead and support their communities and local business to get on the front foot.

-Without the right governance arrangements in place, decision-making - particularly in diverse and complex organisations like councils - loses focus, and high priority goals and objectives suffer.
+Without the right governance arrangements in place, decision-making - particularly in diverse and complex organisations like councils - lose focus, and high priority goals and objectives suffer.

 Good climate risk governance is a sound indicator for how resilient and adapted a council and its community is likely to be.
 Therefore, a cornerstone of the program is to assist councils to understand their governance strengths and weaknesses and how they can be improved.

 A 2016 a statewide desktop assessment of councils’ climate risk governance arrangements found an urgent need to strengthen practice standards.

 Ten indicators, covering core Queensland local government decision making documents were reviewed and scored according to a practice standard ranging from ‘No Data’ (score 0 = no governance document publicly available) through to ‘Advanced’ (score 50 = very high integration of climate risk).
 The best performing councils achieved ‘Basic Practice’ level for some indicators, well below the ‘Good Practice Benchmark’ of Intermediate (30).

 A 2019 statewide desktop reassessment found an 89% improvement in governance practice standards since the commencement of the program.